 Social media plays a major part in how millennials connect with others and deal with information.
 Millennial social media statistics find that they spend an average of 15 minutes editing a single piece of content posted on social media, and 42% of them will double-check information placed on social media to determine if it’s correct and original.

 How to reach millennials?
 To reach this demographic, brands are required to be present on social media, as well as to produce content interesting enough to capture their attention.
+More often than not, brands will need the help of professional social media marketing agencies.

 (Source: Pew Research)